tassiluca/direct-style-experiments/docs/content/docs/04-rears.md

 {{< hint warning >}}

 **Warning**: with high-order functions if we deal with repeated `Tasks`, in some cases an `Async ?=>` label is required to not suspend the whole block, even if a suspending operation is performed: the code below *behaves differently* if the `Async ?=>` label is present or not.
-Note: this may be an unintended effect of the library, yet to be investigated.
+Note: this may be an unintended effect of the library, yet to be investigated (sometimes on Ubuntu it doesn't work, suggesting to be a "bug", see [here](https://github.com/tassiLuca/direct-style-experiments/actions/runs/8147260065/job/22267570282?pr=24#step:4:434) vs. [here](https://github.com/tassiLuca/direct-style-experiments/actions/runs/8147339495/job/22267819794#step:4:432))

 {{< /hint >}}